 If you have a fan with a built-in water tank, you may also want to look for one that has a water shutoff valve.
 This will automatically shut off the water from the hose and prevent the tank from overflowing.

 Misting fans can be made of plastic or metal.
 Plastic units are cheaper and tend to be lighter, so if you’re looking for something portable, plastic could be the way to go.
 However, cheap plastic can degrade in the hot sun, especially if it’s kept outside for long periods of time.
-For this reason, we advise potential buyers who are interested a plastic fan to opt for a higher-end product.
+For this reason, potential buyers who are interested in a plastic fan should opt for a higher-end product.